cyschneck/centerline-width/README.md

 * [OPTIONAL] remove_intersections (boolean): Remove intersecting lines (but maintain the most width lines as possible) and only return non-intersecting width lines, defaults to False
 * [OPTIONAL] dark_mode (bool): Change plot to a black ground (and override if `centerline_color="black"` to `centerline_color="white"`), defaults to False
 * [OPTIONAL] equal_axis (bool): Set x/y axes in plot to be equal, defaults to False
-* [OPTIONAL] coordinate_unit (string): Coordinates of the river are return as "Decimal Degrees" (latitude/longtidue) or converted to a distance from the first point on the left bank as "Relative Distance", defaults to "Decimal Degrees"
+* [OPTIONAL] coordinate_unit (string): Coordinates of the river are return as "Decimal Degrees" (latitude/longitude) or converted to a distance from the first point on the left bank as "Relative Distance", defaults to "Decimal Degrees"

 **display_true_centerline**

-The width lines are generated with either "Evenly Spaced" or "Smoothed" coordiantes for the centerline, but display_true_centerline will overlay the Voronoi centerline on top of the plot
+The width lines are generated from the evenly spaced coordinate (by default) or with the smoothed coordinates (when `apply_smoothing=True`), but display_true_centerline will overlay the Voronoi centerline on top of the plot

 | display_true_centerline=True | display_true_centerline=False |
 | ------------- | ------------- |